May 1, 2019|

 Brazil is the perfect place to slow-down while on a vacation

 Brazil moves at a different pace.
-You will promptly notice an absence in a sense of urgency or speed when a local does something.
+You will promptly notify an absence in a sense of urgency or speed when a local does something.
 For instance, the waiter pauses to bring a check to the table so you can enjoy an excellent dinner of traditional Brazilian cuisine without being interrupted.
 In Rio de Janeiro, you’ll also notice the locals savoring the sunshine at Copacabana beach.
 It’s normal on the weekdays to relax in the sun and enjoy an ice-cold Brazilian beer.
 Follow the pace of the locals, and indulge in ultimate relaxation while in Brazil.

 Copacabana Beach, Rio de Janeiro